abigailwillow/catbox/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Do you have an idea how to improve catbox?
+about: Do you have an idea on how to improve catbox?
 Let us know!
 title: ''
 labels: feature
 assignees: abbydiode